BBC News: The view of foreign governments

 BBC News reporters and broadcasts are now and have in the past been banned in several countries primarily for reporting which has been unfavourable to the ruling government.
-For example, correspondents were banned by the former apartheid régime of South Africa.
+For example, correspondents were banned by the former apartheid regime of South Africa.
 The BBC was banned in Zimbabwe under Mugabe for eight years as a terrorist organisation until being allowed to operate again over a year after the 2008 elections.